-Constant high blood sugar levels lead to diabetes – a lifelong disease which can cause many health complications.
+Constant high blood sugar levels lead to diabetes – a lifelong disease that can cause many health complications.
 However, we can keep it under control by following a certain diet and lifestyle habits.

 Diet plays a huge role in diabetes management.
 We have to pay attention to what we eat and drink, as well as when and how much to keep our blood sugar levels within the normal range.

 A low-carb diet is one of the best diets for people with high blood glucose and those who are trying to lose some weight.
 It is flexible and can be followed by people with all types of diabetes.